Bryce-MW/paste/README.md

 ## Compiling
 Compilation is very simple since this is just one file.
 I use clang to compile.
 It's probably possible to cross compile for macOS on some other platform if you know the right flags.
-Anyway, just run `clang paste.m -framework AppKit -framework CoreFoundation -o taste -O3`.
+Anyway, just run `clang taste.m -framework AppKit -framework CoreFoundation -o taste -O3`.
 This will output a `./taste` binary that you can install or do whatever else you want with.

 Additionally, I've written a version that uses C rather than Objective-C. I've done some hacks to allow it